Belostomatidae: Breeding

 Belostomatids show paternal care and these aspects have been studied extensively, among others involving the North American Belostoma flumineum and the East Asian Lethocerus (Kirkaldyia) deyrollei.
 In species of the subfamily Belostomatinae, the eggs are typically laid on the male's wings and carried until they hatch.
 The male cannot mate during this period.
 The males invest considerable time and energy in reproduction and females take the role of actively finding males to mate.
 This role reversal matches the predictions of R. L. Trivers' parental investment theory.
 In the subfamily Lethocerinae, the eggs are laid on emergent vegetation and guarded by the male.

 In Asian cuisine

-In some areas, belostomatids are considered a delicacy, and can be found for sale in markets.
-This is mainly in South and Southeast Asia involving the species Lethocerus indicus.
-In South and Southeast Asia they are often collected for this purpose using large floating traps on ponds, set with black lights to attract the bugs.
+Belostomatids can be found for sale in markets mainly in Southeast Asia involving the species Lethocerus indicus.
+In Southeast Asia they are often collected for this purpose using large floating traps on ponds, set with black lights to attract the bugs.
 Adults fly at night, like many aquatic insects, and are attracted to lights during the breeding season.